-Therefore, it is advisable for you to check with your doctor before you drink chia seeds water every day while on the said medication.
+Therefore, you should check with your doctor before you drink chia seeds water every day while on the said medication.

 More on fibre and medication.

-Fibre slows the digestion of food and absorption of macronutrient, including sugars.
-This is usually a good thing as it encourages gentler increase and decrease in blood sugar, preventing sugar spike or the other way around.
+Fibre slows the digestion of food and the absorption of macronutrients, including sugars.
+This is usually a good thing as it encourages a gentler increase and decrease in blood sugar, preventing sugar spikes or the other way around.

 But, if you’re on medication to control your blood sugar, it may present an issue.
 So, again, check with your doctor for advice.